 - Italian resident individuals not engaged in entrepreneurial activities to which the Notes are connected; - Italian resident partnerships not carrying out commercial activities; - Italian private or public institutions not carrying out mainly or exclusively commercial activities, may elect to pay imposta sostitutiva separately on capital gains realised on each sale or transfer or redemption of the Notes under the so called "regime del risparmio amministrato" (the "Administrative Savings Regime").
 Such separate taxation of capital gains is allowed subject to (i) the Notes being deposited with banks, SIMs and any other Italian qualified intermediary (or permanent establishment in Italy of foreign intermediary) and (ii) an express election for the Administrative Savings Regime being made in writing in due time by the relevant holder of the Notes.
 The intermediary is responsible for accounting for imposta sostitutiva in respect of capital gains realised on each sale or transfer or redemption of the Notes, as well as on capital gains realised as at revocation of its mandate, net of any relevant incurred capital losses, and is required to pay the relevant amount to the Italian tax authorities on behalf of the holder of the Notes, deducting a corresponding amount from proceeds to be credited to the holder of the Notes.
 Where a sale or transfer or redemption of the Notes results in a capital loss, the intermediary is entitled to deduct such loss from gains of the same kind subsequently realised on assets held by the holder of the Notes within the same relationship of deposit in the same tax year or in the following tax years up to the fourth.
-Pursuant to Decree No. 66, capital losses may be carried forward to be offset against capital gains of the same nature realised after 30th June, 2014 for an overall amount of: (i) 48.08 per cent. of the relevant capital losses realised before 1st January, 2012; (ii) 76.92 per cent. of the capital losses realised from 1st January, 2012 to 30th June, 2014.
+Pursuant to Decree No. 66, capital losses realised from 1 January 2012 to 30 June 2014 may be offset against capital gains realised after that date for an amount equal to 76.92 per cent. of the same capital losses.
 Under the Administrative Savings Regime, the realised capital gain is not required to be included in the annual income tax return of the Noteholder and the Noteholder remains anonymous.

 Special rules apply if the Notes are part of a portfolio managed under the Asset Management Regime by an Italian asset management company or an authorised intermediary.
 The capital gains realised upon sale, transfer or redemption of the Notes will not be subject to 26 per cent. imposta sostitutiva on capital gains but will contribute the determination of the annual accrued appreciation of the managed portfolio, subject to the Asset Management Tax.
-Any depreciation of the managed portfolio at the year end may be carried forward against appreciation accrued in each of the following years up to the fourth.
-Pursuant to Decree No. 66, depreciations of the managed assets may be carried forward to be offset against any subsequent increase in value accrued as of 1st July, 2014 for an overall amount of: (i) 48.08 per cent. of the relevant depreciations in value registered before 1st January, 2012; (ii) 76.92 per cent. of the depreciations in value registered to be included in the annual income tax return of the Noteholder and the Noteholder remains anonymous.
+Any depreciation of the managed portfolio at the year-end may be carried forward against appreciation accrued in each of the following years up to the fourth.
+Pursuant to Decree No. 66, depreciations of the managed assets reported during the period from 1st January 2012 to 30 June 2014 may be offset against increases in value of the managed assets accrued after that date for an amount equal to 76.92 per cent, of the same.
+Also under the Asset Management Regime the realised capital gain is not required to be included in the annual income tax return of the Noteholder and the Noteholder remains anonymous.